This southern Tasmanian school has long had a dream to be a beacon for a better world. Now it’s getting reward for its effort.

 The annual Zayed prize, celebrating innovation, vision and leadership in renewable energy and sustainability, pays tribute to the former president of the United Arab Emirates, Sheikh Zayed bin Sultan al Nahyan, who championed environmental stewardship.

 The prize provides Huonville High with $US100,000, or a little over $130,000 Australian.
-That level of funding is rare or unprecedented in Australia for a single public school, opening up prospects that the school could previously only dream about.
+That level of funding for sustainability studies is rare or unprecedented in Australia for a single public school, opening up prospects that the school could previously only dream about.

 The school’s solar array produces 2.5 per cent of its energy needs; Zayed funding will raise that to 60 per cent.
 A disused campus building will be made into a “Zayed Energy Hub” showcasing solar PV, battery storage, insulation, low-carbon lighting and heating and smart energy management.